Kiberchaika/The_Blackbird_Dataset/blackbird_dataset_full_spec.md

    - Special handling for audio files (adds `_audio` suffix)
    - Special handling for JSON files with lyrics (adds `_lyrics` suffix)
    - Section components get `_section` suffix

+5. **Multiple Files Per Component**
+   - Components can be configured to allow multiple files per base track
+   - To enable multiple files, the following strict naming convention MUST be followed:
+     - Files must have a number as the last part before the extension
+     - Example: `track_vocals1.mp3`, `track_vocals2.mp3`, etc.
+   - This is the ONLY supported format for components with multiple files
+   - Numbers can be any length and indicate the sequence within the component
+   - Files without this exact format will not be recognized as part of a multiple-file component

 Example schema.json:
 ```json